CarDarTech/CarDarTech/README.md

 - change the stock image to something different (could be another graphic, image or photo)
 - update your profile README (this one)
 - keep your GitHub contributions up to date (contribution table)
 - make sure that the contribution table is set to include your private repos
+-
+You are also prompted with some ideas:
+- currenyly working on updating my GitHub profile to make it more interesting
+- 👯 I am always trying to increase my network to help support students journeys in to tech - Let's connect on LinkedIn?
+- 🤔 I’m looking for help with how I make my GitHub look better
+- 💬 Ask me how to keep your CV and LinkedIn up to date
+- 📫 you can reach me in Slack, for any company reference requests please email careers@northcoders.com
+- 😄 pronouns: he/him

 if you have any questions, please always reach out to me in your personal Slack channel